-The Honorable Anders Crenshaw Chairman Subcommittee on Financial Services and General Government Appropriations United States House of Representatives B-300 Rayburn House Office Building Washington, DC 20515
+Subcommittee on Financial Services & General Government Appropriations United States House of Representatives B-300 Rayburn House Office Building Washington, DC 20515

-The Honorable Jose Serrano Ranking Minority Member Subcommittee on Financial Services and General Government Appropriations United States House of Representatives B-300 Rayburn House Office Building Washington, DC 20515
+The Honorable Jose Serrano Ranking Member Subcommittee on Financial Services & General Government Appropriations United States House of Representatives 2227 Rayburn House Office Building Washington, DC 20515

-Dear Chairman Crenshaw and Ranking Member Serrano:
+Dear Chairman Udall, Chairman Crenshaw, Ranking Member Johanns and Ranking Member Serrano:

-On behalf of the undersigned banking trade associations, we urge you to support FY 2014 funding for the Community Development Financial Institutions (CDFI) Fund of the U.S. Department of the Treasury at the \$225 million requested in the President's budget.
-We were disappointed, however, to see that the President's budget significantly cut from \$18 million to \$10 million the allocation within the CDFI Fund's overall budget to the Bank Enterprise Award (BEA) Program.
+On behalf of the undersigned banking trade associations, we urge you to support FY 2015 funding for the Community Development Financial Institutions (CDFI) Fund of the U.S. Department of the Treasury at \$226 million, including an \$18 million allocation for the Bank Enterprise Award (BEA) Program.
+The requested funding is consistent with funding provided by Congress in FY 2014.
+The President's proposed FY 2015 budget requests \$224.9 million for the CDFI Fund - but alarmingly no allocation for the BEA Program.
 We strongly urge you to restore funding to this critically important program.

 The BEA Program is the only one of the CDFI Fund's programs that the CDFI bank sector has been able to access on a significant and regular basis.
-The BEA Program is very important to CDFI banks and the communities they serve in channeling resources to the most under served people and placed.
+The BEA Program is very important to CDFI banks and the communities they serve in channeling resources to the most underserved people and places.

-On average, over the past five years, 75% of all BEA awards have gone to CDFI banks that have a primary mission of promoting community development.
-As a result, among all of the CDFI Fund's programs, the BEA Program is the most targeted to distressed communities with 89.5% of all monies going to the lowest low income census tracts; whereas only 61.1% of CDFI Program and 82.9% of New Markets Tax Credit Program resources were targeted to the most distressed places.
-In 2012 alone, the BEA Program enabled 59 awardees to generate \$409.9 million in net new community benefits, including increasing by \$5.5 million provision of financial service and 383.3 million in loans and investments in the poorest communities that have at least 30% poverty and 1.5 times the national unemployment rate.
-In addition awardees increased by \$21.1 million the amount of loans, deposits and technical assistance provided to CDFI loan funds and credit unions.
+On average, over the past five years, 73.4% of all BEA awards have gone to CDFI banks that have a primary mission of promoting community development.
+As a result, among all of the CDFI Fund's programs, the BEA Program is the most targeted to distressed communities, with 89.5% of all monies going to the lowest low-income census tracts; only 61.1% of CDFI Program and 82.9% of New Markets Tax Credit Program resources were targeted to the most distressed places during this period.